wguedex/nodejs-user-auth-service/README.md

-# nodejs-user-auth
+# nodejs-user-auth-service
-User Authentication for Node.js
+Node.js User Authentication Service

-A Node.js project for implementing user authentication, supporting local email/password login, and social login via Google, Facebook, and Others.
-Built with Express.js and MongoDB, this module can be integrated into various Node.js applications for secure user management and access control.
+A Node.js project for implementing user authentication as a service, supporting local email/password login and social login via Google, Facebook, and others.
+Built with Express.js and MongoDB, this service can be integrated into various Node.js applications for secure user management and access control.